SuienS/xai-inference-engine/README.md

 ```

 # Usage
 Follow the example below to use the package.
 Copy and paste the code into a python script and run it.
+Make sure you have the requirements installed. 😊

 ```python